 Exhaustion, rapidly shifting hormones, and a challenging child might make you feel frustrated, sad, or even depressed.
 If you find yourself feeling depressed, worthless, or resentful or indifferent towards your baby, don’t try to wait it out.
 See: Postpartum Depression and the Baby Blues

 If your baby has challenges (like constant crying, fussiness, or unresponsiveness) that get in the way of emotional connection, bonding and attachment may suffer.
 The following attachment milestones can help you recognize your baby’s attachment progress.

 If the milestones are not happening in the right time frame, you should seek help.
 Fear or stress might make you feel reluctant to evaluate your baby this way, but attachment problems identified early are usually easier to fix.

-Attachment milestone 1: Attention and regulation (birth-3 months)
+Attachment milestone 1: Attention and regulation (birth to three months)